CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Use any post type for your podcast episodes
 - Highly configurable and robust RSS feed designed for *all* podcast services and feed readers - including iTunes, Google Play and Stitcher
-- Shortcodes & widgets for displaying podcast episode lists as well as single episodes anywhere on your site
+- Shortcodes & widgets for displaying podcast episode lists, single episodes and podcast playlists anywhere on your site
 - Playable episodes using the built-in WordPress media player
 - The freedom to host your media files wherever you like - on the same site or any other server
 - Complete user and developer [documentation](https://www.seriouslysimplepodcasting.com/)